Korean War Legacy Project

 Bio

-Calvin Karram grew up in Lawrence, MA.
-His father was a firefighter and died in the line of duty when Calvin Karram was 3 years old.
-Calvin Karram saw little promise in his hometown, where most people worked at the nearby textile mill, so his mother agreed to sign for him to enter the military when he was just 17.
-He was in basic training at Fort Dix when the Korean War broke out in June 1950.
-Calvin Karram spent his year in Korea assigned to an M Company, which used heavy artillery machine guns.
-He started as an ammunition bearer, worked his was up to First Gunner and was promoted to Sergeant.
-He describes almost continuous combat, often sleeping under trees and without tents or warm blankets.
-Overall, he is extremely proud of his service.
+Calvin Karram was born on June 6, 1933 and grew up in Lawrence, Massachusetts.
+His father was a firefighter and was killed in the line of duty when he was just three years old.
+He saw little promise for a future in his hometown, where most people worked at the nearby textile mill, so his mother agreed to sign for him to enter the military when he was just seventeen.
+He enlisted in the Army, and the Korean War started one week later.
+By December, he was in Korea fighting on the front lines.
+He started as an ammunition bearer and quickly worked up to machine gunner.
+He served in the midst of continuous combat, often sleeping under trees without tents or warm blankets.
+He hopes to return to Korea some day so that he can see for himself the recovery and prosperity of the nation for which he fought.

 Video Clips